tczajka/sorting-searching/_drafts/gomoku.md

 If in a node there is no threat sequence for the opponent, there is no immediate danger.
 In that case, we first try a **null move**, i.e. no move at all, and run a shallower search.
 If this shallow search returns a good score (a beta-cut in the alpha-beta algorithm), we assume that this position is really good for the player to move.
-It probably is, since he doesn't even have to move.
-So, in that case, we never search this subtree to a full depth.
+It probably is, since he doesn't even have to move to get a good score.
+So, in that case, we never search this subtree to a full depth and just score the node as a good score.

 ### Panic mode

 Suppose we completed our search to depth N, and found a drawish score.
 Then we start a depth-(N+1) search, and consider the currently best move.
-It turns that the move loses!
+It turns out that the move loses!
 Oops!
 So we start trying other moves.
 But at this point we run out of allocated time for the move.
 What to do?

 We enter **panic mode**.

 In panic mode, we ignore whatever time we had allocated for this move, and continue searching other moves.
-We continue looking until we have found a move that doesn't lose, or we have tried every possible move and they all lose, or we have really run out of time.
+We continue looking until we have found a move that doesn't lose, or we have tried every possible move and they all lose, or we have really run out of all most of the time on the clock.

 ## Opening book

-I only use an opening book when we play black.
+We only use an opening book when we are playing black.
 The black player chooses the opening, i.e. the first three moves.
-I picked that opening manually, trying to put the moves in the center of the board to create a nice fight, and to make chances for the two players as equal as possible, according to my bot (because of the swap rule).
+I picked that opening manually, trying to put the moves in the center of the board to create a nice fight, and to make chances for the two players as equal as possible, according to my bot's evaluation (that's what we want because of the swap rule).

-Using a simple construction algorithm by Lincke[^book], I automatically created an opening book for my chosen opening.
-The book contains 1379 positions that were analyzed off-line by my program.
+Using a simple algorithm by Lincke[^book], I automatically constructed an opening book for my chosen opening.
+The book contains 1379 positions that were analyzed off-line by the program.

 ## Conclusion